Assessing the Risk and Potential of ASML Holding N.V.'s (ASML) Stock

 Susquehanna, on the other hand, stated in their research note that they expect to see ASML reach a price target of $850, previously predicting the price at $510.
 The rating they have provided for ASML stocks is “Positive” according to the report published on November 14th, 2022.

-Volatility was left at 2.69%, however, over the last 30 days, the volatility rate increased by 2.53%, as shares surge +7.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.14% upper at present.
+Volatility was left at 2.49%, however, over the last 30 days, the volatility rate increased by 1.73%, as shares surge +6.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.67% lower at present.

-During the last 5 trading sessions, ASML rose by +2.93%, which changed the moving average for the period of 200-days by +26.38% in comparison to the 20-day moving average, which settled at $629.82.
-In addition, ASML Holding N.V. saw 20.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ASML fell by -0.05%, which changed the moving average for the period of 200-days by +39.18% in comparison to the 20-day moving average, which settled at $642.21.
+In addition, ASML Holding N.V. saw 20.62% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ASML